Franz Beckenbauer: Managerial career

+Financial controversies

 FIFA inquiries and ban

 In June 2014, Beckenbauer was banned by FIFA Ethics Committee for 90 days from any football-related activity for allegedly refusing to cooperate with an inquiry into corruption dealing with the allocation of the 2018 and 2022 World Cups to Russia and Qatar.
 He protested the ban, as he had requested the questions that were put to him be in German and in writing.
 The ban was lifted after Beckenbauer agreed to participate in FIFA's inquiry.
 In February 2016, Beckenbauer was fined CHF 7,000 and warned by FIFA Ethics Committee for failing to cooperate with the inquiry in 2014.

 In March 2016, the Ethics Committee opened formal proceedings against Beckenbauer regarding the awarding of the 2006 FIFA World Cup to Germany.

+In the course of investigations, Swiss officials also found evidence of a payment of at least 1.7 million euro, allegedly from the South African Football Association, to Beckenbauer, via Gibraltar.
+It was claimed this was a consultancy fee for helping secure the hosting of the 2010 World Cup for South Africa.

+It also emerged that Beckenbauer, who had claimed to be working for free for the World Cup Organizing Committee of the German Football Association (DFB), had been paid 5.5 million from the income of a sponsorship deal that the German Football Association had made with betting company Oddset in 2004.
+No tax had been paid in Germany on the money until the authorities chanced upon it in 2010.
+Beckenbauer stated he had already paid the tax due on his share in Austria, where he was tax resident.